mikerochip/mikerochip/README.md

 ## Stuff you might find useful
 * If you're a Unity dev, any of my repos that start with ```unity-```
 * Unity has a downloadable asset management system called Addressables.
-I [wrote a manual](https://github.com/mikerochip/addressables-training-manual) for it after learning it proved difficult.
+I [wrote a manual](https://github.com/mikerochip/addressables-training-manual) for it.
 * I [wrote an article](https://medium.com/macoclock/my-multi-account-github-workflow-on-mac-133708a93544) on getting multiple GitHub accounts to work on Mac after Google searching led to disappointment.

 ## My work and project highlights